raspberrypilearning/unity-control-ball/en/step_1.md

-Go to the Inspector window for the 'Marble' and click on the **Add Component** button, add the `BallController` script component.
+Go to the Inspector window for the sphere and click on the **Add Component** button.
+Add the `BallController` script component.

 --- collapse ---

 ---
-title: Dont have a BallController script?
+title: Don't have a BallController script?
 ---

 In the **Add Component** box, press <kbd>Enter</kbd> **twice** to create a new `BallController` script.

 Go to the Project window.
 The new script will be saved in the Assets folder.

-Drag the new script to the 'Scripts' folder to organise your files.
+Drag the new script to the Scripts folder to organise your files.

 Open the new script in your script editor.